For years, Sara worked in a hospital, making care possible for others. Now, after being diagnosed with breast cancer, she was the one in need of care.

 Relationship with Tax Authorities

-This tax strategy applies to the accounting period ended June 30, 2018.
-PAREXEL adopts this tax strategy for its global group and considers this published on behalf of its UK entities.
-Accordingly, PAREXEL regards this publication as complying with its duties under 19(2) Schedule 19 of the Finance Act 2016.
+This tax strategy applies to the accounting period ended December 31, 2023.
+Parexel adopts this tax strategy for its global group and considers this published on behalf of its UK entities.
+Accordingly, Parexel regards this publication as complying with its duties under 19(2) Schedule 19 of the Finance Act 2016.